-In June 2010, the Company received a subpoena from a state agency requesting documents related to its billing to Medicaid.
-The Company received subpoenas during 2009 from two state agencies requesting documents related to its billing to Medicaid in those states.
+During 2009, the Company received subpoenas from two state agencies requesting documents related to its billing to Medicaid in those states.
 The Company also responded to subpoenas from the United States Office of Inspector General's regional offices in New York and Massachusetts regarding certain of its billing practices.
 The Company is cooperating with the requests.